cancerDHC/ccdhmodel/CONTRIBUTING.md

 ### Create a branch

 We follow the [gitflow](https://nvie.com/posts/a-successful-git-branching-model/) workflow for branching practice and naming convention.
-(Discussions on branching model/practice are ongoing.)
+(Discussions on branching model and branching practice are ongoing.)

 * The repo holds two main branches with an infinite lifetime: `master` and `develop`
+* The supporting branches we may use are:
+  * Feature branches
+  * Release branches
+  * Hotfix branches
+* Naming convention of the branches
-* The supporting branches we only use are feature and bugfix branches.
-You can name your branch anything except `master` and `develop`.
+  * Feature branches: You can name your branch anything except `master` and `develop`.
 You can add a short descriptor of the task, and/or an issue ID to the name of the branch.
+  * Release branches: release-*
+  * Hotfix branches: hotfix-*
+* It is recommended to use the [GitFlow Git extension](https://github.com/nvie/gitflow) to implement the gitflow branching model locally.

 ### Pull Request